datagovuk/ckanext-ga-report/README.rst

       googleanalytics.id = UA-1010101-1
       googleanalytics.account = Account name (i.e. data.gov.uk, see top level item at https://www.google.com/analytics)
       ga-report.period = monthly
+      ga-report.bounce_url = /data

+   The ga-report.bounce_url specifies the path to use when calculating bounces.
+For DGU this is /data but you may want to set this to /.

    Note that your credentials will be readable by system administrators on your server.
 Rather than use sensitive account details, it is suggested you give access to the GA account to a new Google account that you create just for this purpose.